-Robert Johnson was an American blues singer-songwriter from Hazlehurst, Mississippi. and probably the most iconic figure of the blues scene.
+Robert Johnson was an American blues singer-songwriter from Hazlehurst, Mississippi.
+And probably the most iconic figure of the Delta blues scene.
 His song “Sweet Home Chicago” is considered as a blues classic and was notably covered by John Belushi and Dan Ayckroyd in the critically-acclaimed movie The Blues Brothers.

-Born in May 8 1911, Robert Johnson first played the Jew’s harp and harmonica until moving to Robinsonville where he started playing the guitar alongside blues masters Son House and Billie Brown.
+Born on May 8 1911, Robert Johnson first played the Jew’s harp and harmonica.
+He later learned the guitar as he moved to Robinsonville, alongside blues masters Son House and Billie Brown.
 Unfortunately, Robert Johnson had no any talent for the guitar, as Son House later claimed:

 Johnson left Robinsonville and went back to his home town, Hazlehurst.
 There, Robert Johnson met his future mentor, bluesman Ike Zimmerman.
 The two musicians performed in junk joints where Robert Johnson improved his guitar playing and built himself a good reputation as a musician.

 In 1933, Robert Johnson came back to Robinsonville and met Son House again.
-Robert Johnson had made great progress on his guitar playing, which highly impressed Son House and fueled the famous Crossroads legend: desiring to become a great blues musician, Robert Johnson took his guitar and went to a crossroad late at night.
-He met the Devil who took his guitar in order to tune it, played a few songs and returned it to Johnson, giving him the master of the instrument in exchange for his soul.
+Robert Johnson had made significant progress on his guitar playing, which profoundly impressed Son House and fueled the famous Crossroads legend.
+Desiring to become a great blues musician, Robert Johnson took his guitar and went to a crossroad late at night.
+There, Johson met the Devil.
+The Devil tuned Robert’s guitar, played a few songs and returned it to the musician, giving him the master of the instrument in exchange for his soul.

 On November 23, 1936, Robert Johnson recorded his songs ‘Come In The Kitchen’, ‘Kind Hearted Woman’, ‘Cross Road Blues’, ‘Terraplane Blues’ and ‘Last Fair Deal Gone Down’ in Room 414 of the Gunter Hotel in San Antonio, and finally at the Vitagraph’s studio in Dallas in 1937.

-His music legacy has crossed many decades and influenced many others bands and musicians such as The Rolling Stones, Led Zeppelin, Rory Gallagher and many others.
+His music legacy has crossed many decades and influenced many other bands and musicians such as The Rolling Stones, Led Zeppelin, Rory Gallagher and many others.